acropolis914/hyprsettings/README.md

 | debug                          | debug          |

 > Use this convention consistently to ensure each comment appears in the correct tab while your config keys remain auto-sorted.

+## Contributing

+I’m actively looking for contributors.
+Help wanted with:
+- Autocomplete color selectors
+- Gradient selectors/pickers
+- Floating sidebar for Hyprland documentation
+- Minor UI/UX improvements and polish
+- Accessibility and small quality‑of‑life tweaks
+- Packaging for more distros
+- Basic automated tests (parsing + UI sanity)

+How to get started:
+1. Pick or open an issue / discussion.
+2. Hack in a branch.
+3. Keep PRs focused and small if possible.
+4. Describe changes clearly (screenshots for UI tweaks help).

+No experience requirements—beginners welcome.
+Come learn.